CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 <img src="Accomplishment-CookieJar/images/ScreenShots/Canva.png" alt="My-Application" width="960" height="540">

------NOTE: This repository does not contain the "Appbuilder9000" as it has my peers projects, but you do have access to the code to my individual [application]() --
+-----NOTE: This repository does NOT contain the "Appbuilder9000" as I do not have permission to share my peers projects, but you do have access to the code to my individual [application](https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/tree/main/Accomplishment-CookieJar/AccomplishmentTracker) --

 <br>